fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 We then hit the test client with a request and await for the response.
 The data we get back is stored in the `body` variable and then check that the string “Counter: 1” is in the body.

 [Save the file](https://fmze.co/fftq-4.7.2) and run the test using `poetry run pytest`.

-Make sure you're running your Docker Postgres container.
+TODO: RECORD: Make sure you're running your Docker Postgres container.

 {lang=bash,line-numbers=off}
 ```